 Mr Padayachee replied that the performance agreements were currently at the Education Labour Relations Council (ELRC) and finality on the matter was being discussed between DBE and trade unions.
 More detail would be shared with the Committee in that regard.
 The relevant DBE officials could be requested to brief the Committee on the Quality Learning and Teaching Campaign.

 Mr Mpontshane asked how DBE would influence policy on deployment of competent staff.

 The Chairperson said that the presentation had been silent on inclusive education.

 Dr Poliah said that inclusive education was a priority of government and that papers had been adapted for Braille and for students with hearing disability.
 However some schools had not communicated their requirements adequately and at the last minute it was not possible to duplicate Braille papers.

 Mr Padayachee added that provision was made for adaptation of papers.
 More detail on the results of written adapted papers would be made available to the Committee.

-The Chairperson asked for clarification on whether instruction given from ANA in the Eastern Cape was from the province or district level.
-There was confusion around operations on the ground.
+The Chairperson asked for clarification on whether instruction given from ANA in the

 Mr Padayachee said that any questions outstanding would be answered in follow up communication.